parametr/instacodes-for-xcode/README.md

 # Instacode plug-in for Xcode

-This plug-in helps developers to post code fragments from Xcode IDE to [Instacode](http://instacod.es) - an Instagram for your code.
+This plug-in allows developers to post code fragments directly from Xcode IDE to [Instacode](http://instacod.es) - an Instagram for your code.
+It supports OS X 10.7 and higher + Xcode 4.x.

 ## Download and Install
-Download the plug-in [here](https://www.dropbox.com/s/66ww696dzxkk1a9/InstaCodesPlugin.xcplugin.zip), unzip and put into `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins`
+Download the plug-in [here](https://www.dropbox.com/s/66ww696dzxkk1a9/InstaCodesPlugin.xcplugin.zip), unzip and put into `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins`.
+Restart the Xcode to load the plug-in.

 ## Use It to Post Your Code
 To post the selected code fragment from Xcode code editor to Instacode, select `Edit` -> `Post Selection to Instacode` in Xcode main menu.